mchiapello/2019_Master_Course/index.md

 ---

-This website hosts introductory material for teaching biologists how to interact with data including: data structure, database management systems, and programming for data manipulation, analysis, and visualization.
-It is designed to be used as a flipped university course and also to be useful for self-guided students.
-Instructors are welcome to modify and use the material for your own courses.
-We encourage collaborative development and contributions by instructors, with the hopes that this will lead to better training and resources for everyone.
+This website hosts introductory material for teaching biologists how to interact with data including: data structure and programming for data manipulation, analysis, and visualization.
+It is designed to be used as a flipped university course.

-For Students
+General information
 : <a href="{{ site.baseurl}}/syllabus">
   <i class="fa fa-file-text-o fa-fw"></i> Syllabus</a>
 : <a href="{{ site.baseurl}}/schedule">